Some suggestions...

 Awards are made on a strictly first come first served basis and are subject to the availability of funds.

-If your application is successful you will receive an Award Notification to your College email or via SMS text message.
+If your application is successful you will receive an award notification to your personal email address that is held on our central record system.
 This will confirm the support awarded to you.

 * The date of ‘Application Acceptance’ is the point in time at which the application has been received and is complete (no further queries).
 This differs from the ‘Application Received’ date which is the date the application was received by the Financial Support Team.